-- 4.6 The priority of the projects in the capital programme (both existing and new) was discussed by the Policy & Budget Strategy Group (PBSG) and Council Leadership Team as part of the 2021/22 budget setting process.
-The list of priority projects approved at March's special budget meeting (per report 76/21) is attached as Annex 1 for information. - 4.7 This includes the replacement of Monifieth High School at a gross capital cost of £50.0 million, the upfront capital cost of which will require to be borne by Angus Council.
-The long-term affordability assessment contained in report 76/21 provides additional details of government support for this project and the assumptions that have been necessary in this regard. - 4.8 In respect of 2025/26, capital project priorities will be considered as part of the 2022/23 budget setting process and this will include re-consideration of those projects currently considered as lesser priority or "below the line" as well as potential new projects.
+- 4.6 The priority of the projects in the capital programme (both existing and new) was discussed by the Policy & Budget Strategy Group (PBSG) and Council Leadership Team as part of the 2022/23 budget setting process.
+The list of priority projects approved at March's special budget meeting (per report 68/22) is attached as Annex 1 for information. - 4.7 This includes the replacement of Monifieth High School at a gross capital cost of £50.0 million, the upfront capital cost of which will require to be borne by Angus Council.
+The long-term affordability assessment contained in report 68/22 provides additional details of government support for this project and the assumptions that have been necessary in this regard.
+Following a review of this project earlier this year the revised estimated cost was increased to £56.0 million (full details are contained in report 152/22).
+To accommodate this increase within the updated 2021/26 capital plan, adjustments were made to certain other projects. - 4.8 In respect of 2026/27, capital project priorities will be considered as part of the 2023/24 budget setting process and this will include re-consideration of those projects currently considered as lesser priority or "below the line" as well as potential new projects.

-Key Risks and Issues
+Kev Risks and Issues